dnsimple/dnsimple-support/content/articles/delegating-dnsimple-registered.markdown

 <note>
 #### Name server propagation

-Please note that it may take up to 24 hours for a name server change to propagate.
-The whois response is normally a good way to [determine if the changes have been submitted properly](/articles/domain-resolution-issues).
+It can take up to 24 hours for a name server change to propagate.
+The WHOIS response is normally a good way to [determine if the changes have been submitted properly](/articles/domain-resolution-issues).
 </note>